graphhopper/jsprit/docs/Simple-Example.md

 +----------------------------------------------------------+
 </samp></pre>

-or you use the Print.VERBOSE level such as
+If you want to have more information about individual routes, you use the verbose level such as

 <code>SolutionPrinter.print(problem, bestSolution, Print.VERBOSE);</code>